finmoorhouse/hti/src/episodes/75-eric-schwitzgebel.md

 **Fin**

-Great, and I guess as a way to warm up, we tend to ask guests whether there's a particular problem that you're stuck on or really thinking about right now.
+Great, and I guess as a way to warm up, we tend to ask guests whether there's a particular problem that you're stuck on or really thinking about right now?

 **Eric Schwitzgebel**